News Writing (UIL contest)

-News Writing is one of several academic events sanctioned by the University Interscholastic League, and one of four in the Journalism category.
+News Writing is one of several academic events sanctioned by the University Interscholastic League, and one of five in the Journalism category.
+The academic contests are held annually from December through May.

 News Writing is designed to test students' ability to read critically, to digest and prioritize information quickly, and to write clearly, accurately and succinctly.
 Emphasis is placed on mechanical and stylistic precision, lead writing, use of direct and indirect quotes, and news judgment.

 Eligibility

 Students in Grade 9 through Grade 12 are eligible to enter this event.

-Each school may send up to four students.
+Each school may send up to three students for the district, region, and state competition.

 News Writing is an individual contest only; there is no team competition in this event.
-However, the school with the best performance in the four journalism categories (Editorial Writing, Feature Writing, Headline Writing, and News Writing) is given a special team award.
+However, the school with the best performance in the five journalism categories (Editorial Writing, Feature Writing, Headline Writing, Copy Editing, and News Writing) is given a special team award.

 Rules and scoring

 Students have 45 minutes to complete the contest; a time signal is given when 15 minutes remain.

 Students are given a prompt and they are to respond with a news story.
 Students are given the option of either handwriting the story or using a computer (a portable printer is required).

 The judging criteria are as follows: